What Does Mullein Tea Taste Like?

 Basic Recipe

-To make the tea, boil water and let it cool for a few minutes so that it is no longer boiling.
-Place 1-2 teaspoons of dried mullein leaves or flowers in a tea strainer or tea bag and place it in a cup.
-Pour the hot water over the tea and let it steep for 10-15 minutes.
-Remove the tea strainer or bag and enjoy!
+To make the tea, boil water and let it cool for a few minutes so that it is no longer at a full boil.
+Place 1–2 teaspoons of dried mullein leaves or flowers in a tea strainer or tea bag and place it in a cup.
+Pour the hot water over the tea and let it steep for 10–15 minutes.
+Remove the strainer or bag and enjoy.

 Flavor Enhancements

-Mullein tea has a mild, slightly sweet taste on its own, but you can enhance the flavor with a few additions.
-Here are a few ideas:
+Mullein tea has a mild, slightly sweet taste on its own, but you can enhance the flavour with a few simple additions:

 • Add a teaspoon of honey or sugar to sweeten the tea.

-• Squeeze a lemon wedge into the tea for a tangy flavor.
+• Squeeze a lemon wedge into the tea for a tangy flavour.

-• Add a cinnamon stick to the tea while it steeps for a warm and spicy flavor.
+• Add a cinnamon stick to the tea while it steeps for a warm and spicy note.

-• If you want to strain the tea more thoroughly, you can pour it through a cheesecloth to remove any leftover bits of leaves or flowers.
+If you want to strain the tea more thoroughly, pour it through cheesecloth to remove any leftover bits of leaves or flowers.
+Store any leftover mullein tea in an airtight container in the refrigerator for up to three days.

 Taste and Aroma